crcdng/imperfect-vr/06_rabbit_chicken_ak47/README.md

- # The rabbit, the chicken, the AK-47.
+# The Rabbit, the Chicken, the AK-47.

 Playing around with [A-Frame](https://aframe.io/).